elijahr/lintball/README.md

 Running the above command downloads a script and runs it.
 The script clones the lintball repository to ~/.lintball, and configures your PATH to include the lintball scripts.
 Currently, fish, bash, and zsh are supported.

-If you are using lintball with a git-managed project, we suggest using the pre-commit hook, installed via `install-lintball-githooks`.
+If you are using lintball with a git-managed project, we suggest using the pre-commit hook, installed via `lintball copy-githooks`.
 Your code will be automatically fixed on commit - and any linter errors will block the commit with a helpful error message.

 ### Dependencies